A Boy and His Dog (1975 film): Production

 Harlan Ellison wrote the original novella A Boy and His Dog and began an adaptation for film.
 In an interview, Harlan Ellison said: "When he [Blood] calls Vic 'Al' or 'Albert', he is referring to the Albert Payson Terhune dog stories, whereas a traditional boy and his dog relationship is turned upside down in this movie."
 Actor/director L.Q.
 Jones came onboard to write the script.
 Jones' own company, LQ/Jaf Productions (L.Q.
 Jones & Friends), independently produced the film.
 Distributors initially were reluctant to finance the production, so Jones raised $400,000 through family and business associates.
-The film was shot at Pacific Ocean Park in Venice, California, and on location around Barstow, California and Coyote Dry Lake in the Mojave Desert.
+The film was shot on location in the Mojave Desert outside of Barstow, California and at Arroyo Verde Park in Ventura, California.

 James Cagney's voice was considered as the voice of Blood, but was dropped because it would have been too recognizable and prove to be a distraction.
 Eventually, after going through approximately 600 auditions, they settled on Tim McIntire, a veteran voice actor who also did most of the music for the film.
 Ray Manzarek (misspelled in the film credits as "Manzarec"), formerly of The Doors, was also among those credited for the score.
 McIntire sang the main theme.
 Bolivian composer Jaime Mendoza-Nava provided the music for the Topeka underground segment.